Small-headed sea snake

 The small-headed sea snake (Hydrophis macdowelli), also known commonly as McDowell's sea snake, is a species of venomous snake in the subfamily Hydrophiinae of the family Elapidae.
 The species is native to waters off northern Australia.

 Etymology

 The specific name, macdowelli, is in honor of American herpetologist Samuel Booker McDowell Jr.

 Geographic distribution

 Hydrophis macdowelli is found along the northern coast of Australia, the south central coast of Papua New Guinea, the Loyalty Islands, and New Caledonia.

 Habitat

 The preferred natural habitat of Hydrophis macdowelli is shallow ocean waters with sandy bottoms, at depths of not more than 26 m.

 Description

 As one of its common names implies, Hydrophis macdowelli has a small head in relation to its body size.
 The species grows to a total length (tail included) of up to 1 metre (39 inches).

 Diet

 Hydrophis macdowelli preys upon eels and other elongate fishes.

 Reproduction

 Hydrophis macdowelli is ovoviviparous.
 Litter size is 2–3 young.

 Venom

-Hydrophis macdowelli posesses a powerful venom, and its bite is dangerous to humans.
+Hydrophis macdowelli possesses a powerful venom, and its bite is dangerous to humans.